 A delectable lunch awaits us at the remote bush camp, located inside the private game reserve.
-Then you can relax, settle in and rest up, before we embark on our first sunset game drive in Greater Kruger Park.
+Then you can relax, settle in and rest up before we embark on our first sunset game drive in Greater Kruger Park.

 Today we rise early and have a morning coffee or tea and some light snacks, like muffins or pancakes.
 By 5:30 (6:00 in winter) we are on our way into the bush in the cool morning hours when the animals begin to move about.
 The morning game drive is conducted in a 4x4 safari vehicle with an expert guide and tracker.
-Alternatively a game walk can be arranged, subject to weather conditions and a group decision to walk instead of driving.
+Alternatively, a game walk can be arranged, subject to weather conditions and a group decision to walk instead of driving.
 The rangers and trackers at the bush camp are exceptionally skilled at finding wildlife and birds, ensuring that you get the most out of your time in Timbavati Private Nature Reserve.

 Returning to the bush camp at about 9:00 (9:30 in winter), we have a scrumptious breakfast.
 Then there is leisure time to enjoy being in nature and rest at the comfortable camp in Greater Kruger Park.
 Retreat to your rondavel or dip into the lovely pool and sit on the deck overlooking a nearby waterhole.
 At about 13:30 lunch is served in the dining area and then the rest and relaxation continues.
 Time for a siesta or daydreaming in a hammock, maybe a refreshing drink in the bar.

 Feeling rested and relaxed, we venture back out into the unspoilt bush on a sunset game drive at about 16:00 in summer (15:30 in winter).
 The ranger and tracker take you in search of the Big Five (buffalo, elephant, lion, leopard and rhino) and other wildlife, birds and marvels of this crowd-free wilderness area.
-On the afternoon game drive we stop for sundowners and watch the changing colours of the sky.
-As the day fades new sounds emerge and nocturnal aimals begin to rustle around in the growing darkness.
+On the afternoon game drive, we stop for sundowners and watch the changing colours of the sky.
+As the day fades new sounds emerge and nocturnal animals begin to rustle around in the growing darkness.

-Back at the eco-friendly camp we tuck into a hearty dinner in the open-air boma under starry skies.
+Back at the eco-friendly camp, we tuck into a hearty dinner in the open-air boma under starry skies.
 Then you can sit around the campfire swapping tales of adventure or unwind in the bar.
 Enjoy the feeling of being in the middle of nowhere - listening to the calls of hyena and other nocturnal animals and birds nearby.
-The camp is lit by lanterns, solar lamps and candles, creating an intimate ambiance - ideal for tuning into the magic of the African bush.
+The camp is lit by lanterns, solar lamps and candles, creating an intimate ambience - ideal for tuning into the magic of the African bush.